 Facilities Construction is the University of Washington's in-house provider of minor alterations, improvements and tenant renovations including architectural, electrical, and mechanical projects, cabinetry, and campus and building signage.

 Facilities Construction has an outstanding opportunity for a Maintenance Mechanic 1 (12 month project).
-This is an evening shift: M-F, 2:30PM to 1:00AM.
+This is an evening shift: M-Th, 2:30PM to 1:00AM (4x10 hour shifts).

 Job Responsibilities: Assist in the maintenance, operation and repair of electrical, mechanical and structural systems of buildings and grounds.
 May assist journey tradesworkers by performing duties related to carpentry, painting, plastering, plumbing, steam-fitting, mechanical or electrical work, refrigeration maintenance, machinists trades, etc. Assist in the fabrication of equipment and materials constructed in trades shops in accordance with project requirements.
 Operate power tools and equipment.
 Operate vehicles such as University vans and trucks to transport tools and equipment to various worksites.
 Load and unload materials and supplies.
 Post project cleaning as assigned.
 Keep leads and supervisors informed of project status and work progress, required project materials and equipment.
 Communicate and coordinate with other Facilities Maintenance & Construction shops to facilitate work.
 Know and comply with occupational health and safety regulations specific to the work actions and conduct on the job, including Material Safety Data Sheet (MSDS) instructions, Hazard Review Checklists (HRCs) and the use of personal protective equipment (PPE) as required.
 Comply with all University and Facilities Services policies and procedures, Facilities Maintenance & Construction (FMC) protocols, i.e. Individual Accountability Protocols (IAP).
 Support all management directives and the vision and values of FMC.
 Participate in and follow through with FMC process improvement initiatives (Balanced Scorecard, Lean, Ideas Systems).
 Actively participate in meetings and training as scheduled.
 Provide excellent customer service through effective, courteous and professional interactions with clients, colleagues and the campus community.
 Perform other duties as assigned.